zabokaa/goodFood/README.md

 - ### Input Validation and Error-Checking

+- food type input has to be letters (checked for that in all functions):

 ![validation2](img/vali2.png)

-- food type input has to be letters (checked for that in all functions)
+- feeling has to be a number in the range 1-5:

 ![validation1](img/vali1.png)

-- feeling has to be a number in the range 1-5
+- date input has to be in the correct format:

 ![validation2](img/vali3.png)

-- date input has to be in the correct format
+- food type is not in the dataset:

 ![dataset](img/pizza.png)

-- food type is not in the dataset

 - [PEP8](img/linter.png): No errors, using [CI Python Linter](https://pep8ci.herokuapp.com/)